Sippius/Ashita-v4-addons/skillchains/README.md

 - Not 100% stable.
 Crashes may be related to job changes when inventory is not fully loaded.
 - Not fully tested with all jobs/abilities and only tested on retail.
 - Added 'pos' command for setting position.
-- Believed to have a bug related to SCH spells, but not confirmed.

 # SkillChains
 ### Active Battle Skillchain Display.